Dheeraj-Murthy/ML-project/ML_Project_Report.md

 ## Interesting Observations

-- **The Power of Preprocessing and Tuning:** The most striking observation is the dramatic difference in performance between the two XGBoost models.
-This highlights that the choice of algorithm alone is not enough; a well-structured preprocessing pipeline and systematic hyperparameter tuning are critical for achieving high performance.
+- **Linear Models Outperforming Ensemble Models:** Perhaps the most interesting observation is that the regularized linear models, particularly Ridge Regression, outperformed the more complex ensemble models like XGBoost, CatBoost, and Random Forest.
+This is a somewhat surprising result, as ensemble models are often expected to perform better on complex, high-dimensional datasets.
+This suggests that for this particular problem, a simpler, well-regularized linear model was more effective at capturing the underlying patterns without overfitting.

-- **Feature Engineering:** The creation of new features like `TotalSF` and `Age` likely provided the models with more meaningful information, contributing to better predictions.
+- **The Importance of Regularization:** Within the linear models, the regularized versions (Ridge and Lasso) performed better than the basic Linear Regression.
+This highlights the importance of regularization in preventing overfitting and improving the generalization of the model.

-- **Linear Models vs. Ensemble Models:** While the linear models (Ridge, Lasso, etc.) provided a decent baseline, they were clearly outperformed by the top XGBoost model.
-This suggests that the relationships between the features and the target variable are complex and non-linear, and that ensemble methods are better suited for this problem.
+- **Feature Engineering:** The creation of new features like `TotalSF` and `Age` likely provided all the models with more meaningful information, contributing to better predictions across the board.

 ## References